 5. Thiksey, Karsha and Spituk Gustor

 The two days long Gustor is celebrated at the monasteries of Thiksey, Spituk, and Karsha.
 The masks, the dancers wear represents the different Guardians, protectors, and deities.
 The burning of an effigy culminates the symbolic assassination of evil.

 6. Ladakh Festival

 The Ladakh festival takes place on a large scale in Leh with inaugural procession taken part by various cultural troupes from villagers of Ladakh.
 The march takes place in colorful Ladakhi costumes accompanied by traditional music, songs and dancers pass through the central Bazaar.
-The 15-day long festival includes archery, polo; mask dances performances by various monasteries and conventional dances by cultural troupes from all over Ladakh.
+The 15-day long festival includes archery, polo; mask dances performances by various monasteries and traditional dances by cultural troupes from all over Ladakh.